 Sunday Events

-- Flyover Canada – the attraction at Canada Place where you can fly across the country in a multi-dimensional film.
+- Flyover at Canada Place – the attraction in downtown Vancouver where you can fly across the country in a multi-dimensional film.

 - Ambleside Artisan Farmers Market – a market at Ambleside Beach in West Vancouver.

-- Brentwood Artisan Farmers Market – a new market at the Amazing Brentwood Mall in Burnaby.
+- Brentwood Artisan Farmers Market – a market at the Amazing Brentwood Mall in Burnaby.

-- Other Sunday Farmers Markets – in Coquitlam, Kitsilano, Mt.
-Pleasant, Steveston Village, Whistler and White Rock.
+- Other Sunday Farmers Markets – in Coquitlam, Kitsilano, Steveston Village, Whistler and White Rock.

 Monday Events